choral-lang/choral/README.md

 And `-Dtest.runtime` determines whether runtime tests are run

-If any of the above options are left empty, the corresponding tests are not run.
-So if all of the three arguments are left empty, no test is run.
+If any of the above options are not set to `true` then the corresponding tests are not run.

+If none of the above options are passed, then the testing framework defaults to running all tests.

 ## Issuing a new release